-Oddly, this is my second sixties blue bathroom that I’ve had the pleasure to own, and I also briefly lived with a salmon pink one too.
+Oddly, this is my second sixties blue bathroom that I’ve had the pleasure to own, and I also lived briefly with a salmon pink one too.
 So I’m no stranger to colorful tubs and toilets and sinks and showers and tiles and towel racks.
 After much thinking, it seems like there are 3 basic strategies to deal with crazy colored fixtures.
 And, yes, I realize that most of my photo examples about modernizing are actually from the 60’s.
 Turns out that when these bathrooms were built they were styled right and now we don’t know what to do with them.
 Just go with it…

 1. Safe and Easy